 History of life with Type 1

 In Type 1, the insulin-producing beta cells in the pancreas are destroyed.
-Before insulin was discovered and made injectable, Type 1 diabetes usually killed children within months, or even days.
+Before insulin was discovered and made injectable, people with Type 1 diabetes generally wouldn’t survive more than a few months.
 The only treatment known to medicine was going on a low-carb, high-fat and -protein diet.
 People might live a few years that way.